 Understand the Political Context

-This is such a huge topic, it probably requires another blog post, but for now, let me tell you a little story about the Amazon rainforest.
+This is such a huge topic, it probably requires a separate blog post, but for now, let me tell you a little story about the Amazon rainforest.

-Up until a few years ago, timber was the main source of income for Amazon landowners.
+Up until a few years ago, timber was the main source of income for landowners in the Amazon.
 In the last twenty years, regulations requiring sustainable forestry have been introduced, as well as certification bodies like FSC and PEFC.
 Landowners who wanted to endure the market changes had to comply with new, stricter standards for sustainable forest management.
-The issue of logging in Brazil became heavily regulated, but corruption in the enforcement system has led to a state where businesses that were conducting honestly were being picked at, while other businesses that run illegally paid annual bribes to their inspectors, and continued as usual until the next year.
-Landowners who refused to play by this game ended up being fined and pressured, and many of them have found themselves out of business.

-If that’s not enough, Greenpeace came in and pushed the western world and it’s institutions to boycott all Brazilian timber products, claiming that FSC standard certifications may be fake.
+If that’s not enough, Greenpeace came in with a global campaign to boycott all Brazilian timber, claiming that FSC standard certifications may be fake.
 Anyone familiar with the standard procedure knows this is impossible.
-The standard requires transparent oversight and monitoring of the entire production and supply chain, but instead of encouraging that, Greenpeace just knocked down the entire industry at once.
+Instead of calling for transparent oversight and monitoring of the entire production and supply chain, Greenpeace just knocked down the entire industry at once.

-So the combination of heavy regulation, a corrupted system, and political pressure, has wiped out any economic viability for sustainable forestry in the Amazon.
-And what was the local’s response?
-Man-made deforestation, in favor of cattle farming and soybeans.
+The combination of heavy regulation, a corrupt system, and political pressures has wiped out any economic viability for sustainable forestry in the Amazon.
+In response, local farmers caused widespread man-made forest fires, to clear space for cattle and soybean farming.

-To cut a long story short, these kinds of processes that happen on the political level have immense implications that are not always foreseeable and are never black and white.
+This is just one of many examples where whatever happens on the political level has immense implications that are not always foreseeable and are never black and white.
 Most chances are you won’t hear about it in the news, so the only way to really know what’s going on is to know who you’re buying from and how they run their business.